lexfurnari/TCP-Practice/README.md

 * server.py - A server that receives and ACKs packets.
 * datasink.py - Python code to consume and analyze arriving packets.
 * trace.py - Python code to log packet times and sequence numbers.
+* Project3 Report - compares how well our implementations worked on different machines.